Learn the difference between an arrest and a conviction

 Just imagine getting rejected for a job merely as a consequence of an alleged crime?

-If an employer performs a employment screening solely based on a criminal database search, they may find arrest records and not an updated disposition to the case.
-Making a hiring or employment termination decision based the results of the criminal database may give the employee or employment applicant legal grounds to file an EEOC or FCRA lawsuit.
+If an employer performs an employment screening solely based on a nationwide or multi-state criminal database search, they may find arrest records and not an updated disposition of the filed court case.
+Making a hiring or employment termination decision based only on the results of the criminal database may give the employee or employment applicant legal grounds to file an EEOC or FCRA lawsuit.

 Final disposition is the key